 This Committee will approve your Program Plan and guide you through the Comprehensive Examination stage of the program by providing expertise, recommending consultations with other faculty members, and helping promoting the exchange of ideas.

-The Advisory/Comprehensive Committee normally consists of three members: the Supervisor (a full-time FES faculty member) and two faculty members (usually from FES and one faculty member from outside FES (usually another professor at York or from another university, or someone from the wider community with clear relevance to your Program Plan who may or may not be an academic but is appointed/appointable to the Faculty of Graduate Studies).
+The Advisory/Comprehensive Committee normally consists of three members: the Supervisor (a full-time FES faculty member) and two faculty members (usually from FES and one faculty member outside of FES (usually another professor at York or from another university, or, in special circumstances, someone from the wider community with clear relevance to your Program Plan who may or may not be an academic but is appointed/appointable to the Faculty of Graduate Studies).

 Once your Supervisory Committee gives their approval of your Proposal, the Proposal, along with a dissertation research submission form (TD1), and relevant research ethics forms and documentation are submitted to OSAS for the FES Graduate Program Director’s recommendation to FGSFGS approval of your Dissertation Proposal and Supervisory Committee marks your transition from the Comprehensive Examination stage to the Dissertation stage.

 PhD students must submit a progress report (available in the FES Graduate Dossier System) to their Supervisor, PhD Program Coordinator and Graduate Program Director on an annual basis, normally in the spring.
 The Supervisor might choose to discuss the report to the Committee if necessary.
 The report serves to update the Supervisor (and others) of the students’ activities and progress.
 Reports of unsatisfactory progress may require a student to withdraw from the program.